 Rusting (oxidizing) is the exact same thing as burning, but unlike a campfire usually you will hardly notice it.
 Because of the relatively size of a typical iron object, the heat it gives off as it rusts dissipates too quickly for the heat to accumulate and be of much use.

 While holding an ordinary iron object you are unlikely to feel any heat as it rusts, since the heat is absorbed by its surroundings as fast as the oxidation process produces it.
-However if you can increase the oxidation you can cause the iron to spontaneously give off a large amount of heat very quickly.
+However if you can increase the rate of oxidation you can cause the iron to spontaneously give off a large amount of heat very quickly.

-How do you increase the oxidization of iron?
+How do you increase the rate of oxidization of iron?
 One way is to give a fresh un-oxidized piece of iron more surface area in contact with the air.
 More oxygen touching more iron will cause more oxidation which will give off more heat in a given amount of time.

 Increased oxidation can be accomplished by breaking off smaller particles of iron from a bigger piece.
 The smaller the iron particle is, the greater its surface area compared to its total size.